Atul99199/Life-Skills/Grit-and-Growth-Mindset.md

 # Grit and Growth Mindset

-# Question 1:
-## Paraphrase (summarize) the video in a few (1 or 2) lines.
-Use your own words.
+## Question 1: Paraphrase (summarize) the video in a few (1 or 2) lines.
+Please feel free to use your own words.

 Angela Duckworth says being successful is not just about being smart or talented.
-What matters more is grit — staying strong, working hard, and not giving up on goals.
+What matters more is grit — staying strong, working hard, and persevering through challenges to achieve goals.
 Patience and effort help people achieve big things in life.

-# Question 2:
-## Paraphrase (summarize) the video in a few (1 or 2) lines in your own words.
+## Question 2: Paraphrase (summarize) the video in a few (1 or 2) lines in your own words.

 The video shows that people who believe they can improve with practice and effort usually grow and succeed more.
 A growth mindset helps in learning and progress.

-# Question 3:
-## What is the Internal Locus of Control?
+##Question 3: What is the Internal Locus of Control?
 What is the key point in the video?
 ### Internal Locus of Control:
 Internal locus of control means thinking that what happens in your life mostly depends on your own actions and effort.
 People with this view take responsibility for results and believe they can improve by working hard and making good choices.